 Molded Glass Aspheric Lenses: 350 - 700 nm or 400 - 600 nm Broadband AR Coating

-All molded glass aspheres are also available premounted in non-magnetic 303 stainless steel lens cells that are engraved with the part number for easy identification.
+All of these molded glass lenses are also available premounted in non-magnetic 303 stainless steel lens cells that are engraved with the part number for easy identification.
 These mounted aspheres have a metric thread that makes them easy to integrate into an optical setup or OEM application.
-The mounted aspheres are readily adapted to our SM1 series of lens tubes by using our Aspheric Lens Adapters.
-Mounted aspheres can be used as a drop-in replacement for multi-element microscope objective by combining the lens with our Microscope Objective Adapter Extension Tube.
+The mounted aspheres are readily adapted to our SM1-threaded (1.035"-40) of lens tubes by using our Aspheric Lens Adapters.
+Mounted aspheres can be used as a drop-in replacement for multi-element microscope objectives by combining the lens with our Microscope Objective Adapter Extension Tube.

 If an unmounted aspheric lens is being used to collimate the light from a point source or laser diode, the side with the greater radius of curvature (i.e., the flatter surface) should face the point source or laser diode.
 To collimate light using one of our mounted aspheric lenses, orient the housing so that the externally threaded end of the mount faces the source.